king17pvp/handwritten-digit-recognition-system/README.md

-# handwritten-digit-recognition-system
+## handwritten-digit-recognition-system
 Handwritten digits recognition system using K-nearest neighbors, Multilayer Perceptron, and Convolutional neural network.

-# Features
+## Features
 The project will allow you to draw digits on the canvas using the computer's mouse.
 Then you will have three options to predict your drawn digits.

 There will be 5 buttons.
 In which three buttons to predict digits using three different approaches.
 One button to clear canvas, and one to show the bounding box of each digit.

+## Requirement
+To run this project, you must have python version >= 3.5 installed.
+It is also highly recommended that you have Path Length Limit disabled.
+Which will avoid any issue when installing necessary libraries to run the project.

-# How to use:
+## How to use:
 To use this project using git, please do the following.
 * First, clone the repository's main branch into your desired directory using your git command prompt.